skgmn/RapidDecoder/README.md

 Regional decoding
 -----------------

 Only partial area of bitmap can be decoded.
+(Supports down to Froyo)

 ```java